tongmbj/cicd-workshop/README.md

 [Setting up Coveralls with Express](https://github.com/istanbuljs/nyc/blob/master/docs/setup-coveralls.md)

+Let's first start by setting up our .travis.yml file, and updating our package.json to use coveralls

 ## Tasks
 The first task for this workshop will be to add a route that will multiply two numbers.
 We will start by only creating the test for this route.